keymetrics/keymetrics.github.io/docs/keymetrics/introduction.md

 Welcome to this introduction to Keymetrics, a powerful networked software allowing you to supervize applications.
 It helps you to both manage and monitor your applications via a real-time dashboard, capable of monitoring one to hundreds of applications on one to hundreds of servers.

-Keymetrics is built on top of [PM2](http://pm2.keymetrics.io/) an advanced process manager mainly for Node.js applications but that can be used [for any kind of other apps](http://pm2.keymetrics.io/docs/usage/process-management/#start-any-process-type).
+Keymetrics is built on top of [PM2](http://pm2.keymetrics.io/) an advanced process manager designed for Node.js applications that can be used [for any kind of other apps](http://pm2.keymetrics.io/docs/usage/process-management/#start-any-process-type).
 It's Open Sourced on [Github](https://github.com/Unitech/PM2) and already have over [1 million downloads](http://npm-stat.com/charts.html?package=pm2).

 ## Keymetrics features

 <center><img src="/images/keymetrics-black.png" alt="Keymetrics logo" style="width: 70%; margin-top: 20px; margin-bottom: 25px;"/></center>

-Keymetrics offer a wide range of features, all in realtime, some enabled by default, others enabled depending your needs.
+Keymetrics offers a wide range of features, all realtime, some enabled by default, others enabled depending your needs.

 Here is a quick overview of the main Keymetrics features: